Baldur von Schirach: Early life and family

-Schirach was born in Berlin, the youngest of four children of theatre director, grand ducal chamberlain and retired captain of the cavalry Carl Baily Norris von Schirach (1873–1948) and his American wife Emma Middleton Lynah Tillou (1872–1944), a descendant of Arthur Middleton, one of the founding fathers of the United States.
-A member of the noble Schirach family, of Sorbian West Slavic origins, three of his four grandparents were from the United States, chiefly from Pennsylvania.
+Schirach was born in Berlin, the youngest of four children of theatre director, grand ducal chamberlain and retired captain of the cavalry Carl Baily Norris von Schirach and his American wife Emma Middleton Lynah Tillou, a descendant of Arthur Middleton, one of the founding fathers of the United States.
+A member of the noble Schirach family, of Sorbian origins, three of his four grandparents were from the United States, chiefly from Pennsylvania.
 English was the first language he learned at home and he did not learn to speak German until the age of six.
 He had two sisters, Viktoria Benedikta and the opera singer Rosalind von Schirach, and a brother, Karl Benedict von Schirach.
 His brother committed suicide in 1919 at the age of 19.

 Schirach was educated at the Wilhelm-Ernst-Gymnasium from 1916 to 1917, followed by the "Forest Pedagogium" boarding school at Bad Berka.
 This was inspired by a similar school founded by Hermann Lietz.
 He then returned to Weimar where he attended the Realgymnasium at Museumplatz 3.

 On 31 March 1932 Schirach married the 19-year-old Henriette Hoffmann, the daughter of Heinrich Hoffmann, Adolf Hitler's personal photographer and friend.
 Schirach's family was at first vehemently opposed to this marriage, but Hitler insisted.
 Otto Strasser dismissively described Schirach as "a young effeminate".
 Through this relationship, Schirach became part of Hitler's inner circle.
 The young couple were welcome guests at Hitler's "Berghof" holiday home.
 Henriette von Schirach gave birth to four children: Angelika Benedikta von Schirach (born 1933), lawyer Klaus von Schirach (born 1935), businessman Robert Benedict Wolf von Schirach (1938–1980) and sinologist Richard von Schirach (1942–2023).
 Robert had a son, the lawyer and best-selling German crime-fiction writer Ferdinand von Schirach.
 Richard had children Ariadne von Schirach, philosopher and critic, and Benedict Wells, a novelist.